 Sitting at the bar is key to the enjoyment to be had, as you watch a army of chefs prepare the food with such precision and quiet creativity in this shiny kitchen where every detail is on show.
 Like watching a wonderful movie in a very cool cinema with the lights on, you wait for the story to unravel with each dish put in front of you.
 A plot you can’t wait to smell, taste and discover – combinations that the director of this film who is David Chang has created for your pure pleasure – nice one.

 A few of the taste sensations – the simple unadulterated taste of the pork bun with the lightest and softest texture, ‘succulent rich taste of melt in your mouth’ pork and the slight crunch and freshness of the pickled cucumber, with or without a trickle of chili sauce.
 Next, there is such visual beauty in the fine discs of radish stacked high and delicate – so you might think it was a beautiful flower, gently dusted with fermented black bean sitting on small cubes of wagyu beef.
-Or the sweet flavor that creeps up on your pallet in the honey licorice with bee pollen, we were in heaven for just a minute!
+Or the sweet flavour that creeps up on your pallet in the honey licorice with bee pollen, we were in heaven for just a minute!

 I could keep going through all of the fourteen courses with the matched wines from around the world like driest Pinot Blanc from Pyramid Valley in Marlborough, New Zealand, a French sauvignon blanc that I defy anyone to blind taste it as sauvignon grape following is a refreshing change from a dessert wine – a gorgeous pear cider good enough to have s-x with or not.